krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 So for this very broad category of signals, the presence calculus is a much more powerful mathematical substrate on which to build decision support systems.

-### Towards systems of systems
+### Towards Systems of Systems

-When we manage a single such system property, a single presence system is often sufficient to represent the relevant variables.
-But real-world decision systems typically involve _many_ such systems of presence.
+When managing a single operational property such as a cost, source of risk or reward, a single presence system is often sufficient to model the relevant variables.
+Many useful operational questions can be answered with such models, but these are local optimizations.

+But real-world decision-making environments typically involve *many* such systems—each representing distinct tradeoffs between aspects of work, interaction, or constraint.

-Much more work remains to be done in understanding how to combine individual presence systems into larger systems composed of multiple, interacting presences.
+A general theory for how such systems of presence interact would be valuable, but quite challenging to develop.
+Much work remains in understanding how to combine individual presence systems into larger, interacting systems of systems and it seems naive to hope that we can do so for arbitrary complex systems.

-A general theory of how such systems interact is likely to be of great value, but also more challenging to develop.
+The mathematics of the presence calculus are suitable for local modeling local interactions, and when tackling measurement in a larger complex system, I believe that their power lies in modeling the interactions within and between smaller subsystems and assemblages.
+This is still an active an largely unexplored application area for the calculus.

-Still, as we’ve seen in concrete applications, there is already substantial value in modeling such systems of systems within specific domains and contexts— where domain assumptions allow us to prove properties that may not hold in the general case.
+Still, as we've seen in concrete applications, modeling within specific domains already offers substantial value.
+Domain assumptions often allow us to prove properties that might not hold in the general case.

-Domain-specific measurement _frameworks_ built on presence systems as primitives— rather than abstract, domain-independent theories of presence systems—appear to be a far more fruitful and tractable direction.
+For instance, in the domain where the presence calculus was first developed— operations management in software product development—systems of presence are a powerful unifying concept.

+Today, operational improvement in software remains largely in a pre-scientific
+phase: it relies on a fragmented mix of metrics, folk theories, and awkwardly transplanted models from unrelated domains.
+Many of these were designed with assumptions that do not hold in the software context.

+The result is a patchwork of measurement systems—DORA metrics, the SPACE framework, Flow Metrics, project tracking indicators, customer experience measures—each operating independently.
+Yet each can be reframed as a *system of presences*, and analyzed uniformly with the tools developed here.

+The next step is to construct *causal models* that link these systems into coherent wholes.
+A value stream is a promising example of such a system of systems.
+In our first set of application articles, we’ll explore what this looks like in practice.

+In my view, the most productive path forward lies not in seeking a fully general theory of interacting presence systems, but in building *domain-specific measurement frameworks* grounded in presence systems as primitives.
+This approach is both more tractable and more likely to yield practical insights.

-This is where we will begin: focusing on real-world applications while testing the boundaries of this formalism.
+That is where we will begin—focusing on real-world applications while testing the boundaries of this formalism.

 ## A personal note